 Methodists only pray directly to God

-Methodists believe that Christians should pray to God directly without any saint, including Mary, assisting them in their petitions.
+Methodists believe Christians should pray to God directly without any saint, including Mary, assisting them in their petitions.
 The “Hail Mary” prayer is directed to Mary:

 Hail Mary, full of grace,